-These grilled sweet potato nachos hobo dinner are vegan, gluten free and a super fun easy foil pack meal or snack!
+This vegan nachos recipe with sweet potatoes is a gluten free and a super fun easy foil pack meal or snack!

-If you’re cottaging or camping this Summer, you’re probably looking for some easy fuss-free family friendly meals to throw on the BBQ or grill, and hobo dinners are a classic for a reason.
-These grilled sweet potato nachos can be a balanced meal or a fun healthy take on a sharable snack.
-Either way, they’re going to become one of your summer favourites.
+If you’re looking some easy fuss-free family friendly meals to throw on the BBQ or grill… then hobo dinners are a classic for a reason.
+This vegan nachos recipe with sweet potatoes can be a balanced meal or a fun healthy take on a sharable snack.
+Either way, they’re going to become one of your favourites.

-The term hobo dinner is meant to describe a foil pack meal cooked on a campfire or grill.
-It’s kinda an outdated term and not exactly super PC if you’re asking me, but I know it’s a popular term for these types of fuss-free no clean up meals.
 I do love a food foil pack dinner, especially on the grill, because you can literally just pop everything into the foil, cook away, and have next to zero clean up at the end of it.
+I also love this recipe because it’s

 Sweet potatoes– I like to slice mine thin enough that they cook through but not so thin that you can’t pick them up under all those toppings!